supabase/supabase-grafana/README.md

 # `supabase-grafana`

-Observability for your Supabase project, using Prometheus/Grafana, collecting [~200 metrics](./docs/metrics.md):
+Observability for your Supabase project, using Prometheus/Grafana, collecting [~200 metrics](./docs/metrics.md) at a granularity of 1 minute:

 ![./docs/supabase-grafana.png](./docs/supabase-grafana.png)